Amazon opens line-free grocery store in challenge to supermarkets

 Still, the grab-and-go experience would take getting used to, he said.

 Some people may "feel like they stole" an item, Saunders said.
-"There is a bit of education needed for consumers."

-Apart from groceries such as bread and milk, the store also offers ready-to-eat breakfasts, lunches and dinners made fresh by on-site chefs and local kitchens and bakeries, Amazon said.
+Apart from groceries such as bread and milk, the store also offers ready-to-eat meals made fresh by on-site chefs and local kitchens and bakeries, Amazon said.

 That would make Amazon Go a potential competitor to fast-casual dining chains like Chipotle Mexican Grill Inc as well.

-Amazon Go is not the first physical store for the e-commerce giant to open.
+Amazon Go is not the first physical store for the e-commerce company to open.

 It has a book store in Seattle, as well as pop-ups at malls where it displays Amazon devices such as the Kindle.

-(Reporting by Narottam Medhora in Bengaluru and Jeffrey Dastin in New York; Additional reporting by Lewis Krauskopf; Editing by Anil D'Silva and Andrew Hay)
+(Reporting by Narottam Medhora in Bengaluru and Jeffrey Dastin in New York; Additional reporting by Lewis Krauskopf in New York; Editing by Andrew Hay and Matthew Lewis)